jeffersoncechinel/attribute-validator/README.md

 Supported error types
 ---
 - Aggregatable - Aggregates multiple error messages in one validation run.
-- Throwable - Throws an exception as soon as a fail validation ocurs.
+- Throwable - Throws an exception as soon as a fail validation occurs.

 List of rules
 ----